 As a senior consultant, Janani works alongside Kotter clients to execute on their ambitions to become significantly better leaders within successfully transformed organizations.
 Before joining KI, Janani spent the last ten years consulting with internal and external clients in various areas of both clinical and sales operations for multi-billion dollar enterprises.
-Projects include developing clinical guidelines for prevention and treatment of chronic conditions, implementing the largest patient-centered medical home, executing multi-year business strategies, and administering a highly-customized Salesforce platform.
+Projects include developing clinical guidelines for the prevention and treatment of chronic conditions, implementing the largest patient-centered medical home, executing multi-year business strategies, and administering a highly-customized Salesforce platform.
 She holds a Bachelor of Science in Neuroscience, and a Master of Public Health (Epidemiology/Biostatistics), both from the University of Southern California.

 Janani is based out of Richmond, VA.